-Nor98 scrapie was diagnosed in seven sheep from seven flocks.
-Six cases were identified in fallen stock, while one case was an apparently healthy animal slaughtered for human consumption (Table 1).
-Since 1981, scrapie has been diagnosed in 278 different sheep flocks of which 221 have been flocks with Nor98 scrapie cases.
+Nor98 scrapie was diagnosed in nine sheep, each from a different flock.
+Four cases were identified in fallen stock, while five cases was an apparently healthy animal slaughtered for human consumption (Table 1).

 The individual age was registered, and the prion protein genotype examined for all scrapie cases (Table 2).
-All sheep, except one, had PrP genotypes with at least one allele with polymorphisms at codon 141 (AF ${141}$ RQ) and/or codon 154 (AHQ).
-One sheep had the genotype ARQ/ARQ.
+All sheep, except one, had PrP genotypes with at least one allele with polymorphisms at codon 141 (AF141RQ) and/or codon 154 (AHQ).
+One sheep had the genotype ARR/ARR, which is the most resistant PrP genotype for classical scrapie.

-In total, 19,218 samples from sheep were received.
-Of these, 30 samples were unsuitable for examination.
+In total, 18,359 samples from sheep were received.
+Of these, 41 samples were rejected because they contained unsuitable material.
 The numbers of animals examined within each category are presented in Table 1.
-The prevalence of Nor98 scrapie in the fallen stock of sheep was estimated to 0.06% [0.02-0.13%], (95% confidence interval, CI), and the prevalence of Nor98 scrapie in sheep slaughtered for human consumption was estimated to 0.01% [0.0003-0.06%], (95% CI) (Figure 2).
+The prevalence of Nor98 scrapie in the fallen stock of sheep was estimated to 0.04% [0.01-0.10%], (95% confidence interval, CI), and the prevalence of Nor98 scrapie in sheep slaughtered for human consumption was estimated to 0.06% [0.02-0.14%], (95% CI) (Figure 2).

-For 76 (0.4%) examined samples (40 healthy slaughtered and 35 fallen stock), the flock of origin was not reported.
+For 43 (0.2%) examined samples (40 healthy slaughtered and tree fallen stock), the flock of origin was not reported.
 All the samples with unidentified origin of the flock were negative.
 In the event of a positive sample from slaughtered animals, the flock identity can be traced using the carcass number.
-The remaining 19,112 samples were collected from carcasses originating in 6,024 different sheep flocks.
-The mean number of animals tested per flock was 3.2 (range 1-82), sheep slaughtered for human consumption in restricted flocks due to scrapie are excluded.
-From 856 flocks, more than five animals were tested.
+The remaining 18,316 samples were collected from carcasses originating in 5,995 different sheep flocks.
+The mean number of animals sampled per flock was 3.1 (range 1-77), sheep slaughtered for human consumption in restricted flocks due to scrapie are excluded.
+From 789 flocks, more than five animals were tested.
+There were 22 occasions were more than nine animals were sampled from the same flock on the same date and on one occasion 67 animals were sampled from the same flock at the same date.
+This may indicate that not all samples are taken randomly.